Peterhague/CI-_MS2_Minesweeper/README.md

 </details>

 <p><em>18.
-As a site owner, I want players and responsible adults to feel engaged with my firm and to want to interact with us of their own volition.</em></p>
+As a site owner, I want players and responsible adults to feel engaged with my firm and to want to interact with us, receiving confirmation of their contact.
+Their contact should be subject to validation.</em></p>
 <table>
 <tr>
 <th>Feature</th>